Tips for Screening a Van Conversion Company

 The guy who built my first van had never really lived in or even traveled in a van, a point that should have given me pause.
 How could he possibly know what makes a good van if he had never slept or traveled in one for an extended period of time?

 Knowing what I know now, I would be skeptical about hiring somebody who has less than a few van builds under their belt unless I knew them personally.
 In fact, I probably wouldn’t hire someone who hasn’t already been in business for a couple of years.
+I’d also want them to have experience on the specific van model that I chose for van life.
 Any shorter amount of time and you have no way of knowing how their builds are going to hold up after 30,000 miles on the road.

 Experience is especially important when it comes to electrical components.
 Installing a power system with solar panels, expensive batteries, and an inverter takes knowledge and this is one part of the build you don’t want to go wrong.